Here’s the sixteenth and final part of Balladeer’s Blog’s look at Spider-Man 1970s Classics. For Part One click HERE.

 Our hero realizes that since he WASN’T thus torn, he has to be the REAL Peter Parker.
 Smythe notices Spider-Man’s renewed efforts to fight back and taunts him that it’s too late for that.
 Our hero proves him wrong by bursting free, then tearing the top off of the Spider-Slayer vehicle and punching Professor Smythe unconscious.

-As another bit of 150th issue nostalgia, he leaves Smythe webbed up with a note for the police that says “Compliments of your friendly neighborhood Spider-Man.”
+As another bit of 150th issue nostalgia, he leaves Smythe webbed up with a note for the police that says “Compliments of your friendly neighborhood Spider-Man,” in a throwback reference to the very early issues of Spider-Man.

 Next, Spidey goes back up to Curt Connors’ lab and finds the exhausted Curt asleep with the finished lab reports next to him.
 The narration says “An exhausted man sleeps, fruit of his labors beside him.
 The rest is well-earned and Spider-Man does not disturb it.
 He merely takes what he came for – a report he will not read … for this night in one test neither he nor Curt Connors could possibly have foreseen, he had already found his answer.”